-IARC's human resources are its main assets forming the largest portion of the budget.
+IARC's human resources are its main assets, forming the largest portion of the budget.
 The Activity budget covers essential non-staff (goods and services) needed for implementing the IARC Programme.
 Details for both Staff and Activity budgets are available in the Budget Tables in Annex 2.

-4. Proposed Strategic Investments in the IARC budget: the IARC FLAGSHIPS
+4. Proposed Strategic Investments in the IARC budget: the IARC Flagships

 The IARC Flagships are designed to address critical priorities in cancer prevention and control, with the potential to improve global health.
 These Flagships can help address the global cancer burden through IARC's cutting-edge research, robust data collection, and capacity-building initiatives.
-They can provide critical resources to researchers and policymakers thus shaping global strategies to prevent, diagnose, and treat cancer.
+They can provide critical resources to researchers and policy-makers, thus shaping global strategies to prevent, diagnose, and treat cancer.
 They can also offer evidence-based solutions and foster international collaboration to tackle one of the world's leading causes of mortality.

-A total of 10 IARC flagships have been defined by the Secretariat according to their unique value proposition and impact in the field of cancer prevention research.
-In addition to high visibility, they are a financing priority for IARC, aimed at accelerating a reduction in the cancer burden thus ensuring long-term impact of IARC's work.
+A total of 10 IARC Flagships have been defined by the Secretariat according to their unique value proposition and impact in the field of cancer prevention research.
+In addition to high visibility, they are a financing priority for IARC, aimed at accelerating a reduction in the cancer burden, thus ensuring the long-term impact of IARC's work.

 IARC Flagships

 Unique value proposition Flagship

 Global database on cancer Global Cancer Observatory

-■ CanScreen5
+CanScreen5

-Large scale epidemiology and lab research on the Mutographs
+Large-scale epidemiology and laboratory research Mutographs

-causes of cancer ■ EPIC
+on the causes of cancer EPIC

 Classification of tumours

 Cancer encyclopaedias Monographs

 Handbooks of cancer prevention

-raining, capacity building and empowering cancer esearch ecosystems ■ GICR
+cining conscitute building and ampounding consort GICR

-Summer school
+Training, capacity-building, and empowering cancer Summer school

-Codes against cancer
+search ecosystems Codes against cancer